steve-burton/angular-meal-tracker/README.md

 ### By **Steve Burton**

 ### Specifications
 This project will create a meal tracking application where users can log and track the foods they've eaten with details including the number of calories.
+Application can sort by high-calorie foods and displays a "thumbs-up" for low calorie foods.

 ## Setup/Installation Requirements